Ujjwal-deep/Exploratory-Data-Analysis-in-python/README.md

  1. Identify the top 5 ZIP codes with the highest number of 911 calls in the dataset?
  2. Identify the top 5 townships with the highest number of 911 calls in the dataset?
  3. Have there been any observable changes in the number of 911 calls that could indicate improvements in services?
+ 4. Is there any seasonality present in the data?
+Additionally, can we identify any anomalies and trends?

 ## Used Libraries
 1. Numpy